lfoppiano/pdfalto-evaluation/results/pdfalto/20250803-results-linux-x86_64.md

 - pdfalto-0b01931: the pdfalto version from the master branch (https://github.com/kermitt2/pdfalto)
 - pdfalto-aba6cec: the pdfalto version from the xpdf branch (https://github.com/kermitt2/pdfalto/pull/210)

+A positive value in the "Differences (Averages) run 1 - run 2" table means that run 1 has more data (e.g., characters or tokens) than run 2 for that metric.
+A negative value would mean run 2 has more.

 # Results Grobid vs 0b01931 (master branch)